WestGrid/ubcSummerSchool2019/1-program.md

 requirements (if any).
 Note that we can swap rooms without an email notice based on the latest projected attendance, so please check this program before coming to class.

+We are planning to broadcast most of the sessions in both streams.
+To watch one of the live streams, if you are not able to attend in person, please go to <a href="https://mediasite.audiovisual.ubc.ca/Mediasite/Channel/ubc-arc-2019" target="_blank">this page</a>
+during the sessions, starting at 9am Pacific on Monday morning.

 <!-- Pharmaceutical Sciences Building -->
 <!-- 2405 Wesbrook Mall, Vancouver, BC V6T 1Z3 -->
 <!-- PHRM 1101 capacity 236 -->